simonrp84/PyCoxMunk/README.md

 This will print additional log and diagnostic information.

 Suggestions for new features are welcome, but may not always be possible for me to code due to limited time.
 You can also submit your own [pull requests](https://github.com/simonrp84/PyCoxMunk/pulls) that add features of fix bugs.
 This is the recommended way to change the library code, rather than emailing me your updates.
-By submitting a pull request your changes are documented and your contribution to the code is clear.
+By submitting a pull request please ensure that your code changes and additions are documented and, where appropriate, covered by tests.